Buying real estate is a major step that involves the legal transfer of property from one person to another.

 When buying or selling real estate in New South Wales, the Contract of Sale must come with what’s called a Schedule 1 Prescribed Documents.

-These documents are prepared by the vendor’s conveyancer/solicitor to inform the potential buyer of relevant information about the property.
+In the standard contract of sale NSW these documents are prepared by the vendor’s conveyancer/solicitor to inform the potential buyer of relevant information about the property.

 - Section 149 (2) Certificate – (Council zoning of land residential or commercial, etc.)